scantist/user-docs/docs/en-US/Settings/Members-and-Teams/Member-Roles.md

 # {{ $frontmatter.title }}

-> Assign members to various roles and teams based on their privileges to ensure that sensitive tasks are only accessible to those who require access. {{companyConfig.COMPANY_NAME}} owners have all permissions.
+> Assign members to various roles and teams based on their privileges to ensure that sensitive tasks are only accessible to those who require access. {{companyConfig.APP_NAME}} owners have all permissions.

 ## Available roles